-Here are some important pieces of information to keep in mind if you are admitted to Firelands:
+Here are some important pieces of information to keep in mind for your admission to Firelands Regional Medical Center:

 We take your safety seriously.
 Firelands is the recipient of the Healthgrades 2017 Patient Safety Excellence Award™, a designation that recognizes superior performance in hospitals that have prevented the occurrence of serious, potentially avoidable complications for patients during hospital stays.
 The distinction places Firelands among the top 10 percent of all short-term acute care hospitals reporting patient safety data for its excellent performance as evaluated by Healthgrades, the leading online resource for comprehensive information about physicians and hospitals.